 These genealogies are throughout the product of an innerbiblical exegesis.
 The authors deliberately select from scriptures having a protocanonical authority in Ancient Judaism and they combine different biblical figures according to aspects relevant for the particular scripture (e.g. their relation to the “covenant”, to the divine wisdom and justice, to Abraham, to Moses, to the tribe Judah, to the Torah, to the prophecy and the prophets et al.).
 Some personal or geographical names prove to be artificial formations on the basis of word plays and etymologies.
 Sometimes figures of the pagan world are incorporated in the Jewish genealogy, for example Heracles by the Jewish-Hellenistic historian Cleodemus Malchus (cf. Euseb, praep. ev.
 9,20,2–4).
-In the remaining run-time of Topoi 2, the previous studies shall be classified according to their genre and they shall be evaluated with regard to their place of origin and transmission.
+The previous studies have been classified according to their genre and evaluated with regard to their place of origin and transmission.

 Postdoctoral and Doctoral Research

 At the beginning of the project, Markus Witte organised a huge international conference on “Succession in Religions” together with Almut-Barbara Renger (Freie Universität Berlin).
 At this conference, different models of succession of religious specialists in the cultures from the Levant to East Asia and from the third millenium to the 16th century CE were presented and discussed.
-The congress volume, enriched with articles on areas of cultures and periods which were not represented at the conference in 2014 and with a comprehensive introduction penned by the organisers (Almut B. Renger and Markus Witte) will be published in spring 2017 by de Gruyter (Berlin / Boston) and will comprise more than 600 pages.
+The congress volume is enriched with articles on areas of cultures and periods which were not represented at the conference in 2014 and with a comprehensive introduction penned by the organisers Almut B. Renger and Markus Witte:

 Results of the project have been presented in several publications e.g: